celestiaorg/eq-service/README.md

     style jobs fill:#888
 ```

-### Celestia Data Availability (DA)

-The service interacts with a Celestia Node using gRPC to:
+The service interacts with a Celestia Data Availability (DA) Node to:

 - Fetch blob data.
 - Get headers.
 - Retrieve Merkle tree proofs for blobs.

-### Zero-Knowledge Proofs (ZKPs)

-The service uses [Succinct's prover network](https://docs.succinct.xyz/docs/generating-proofs/prover-network) as a provider to generate ZKPs of data existing on Celestia.
+The service uses [Succinct's prover network](https://docs.succinct.xyz/docs/generating-proofs/prover-network) as a provider to generate Zero-Knowledge Proofs (ZKPs) of data existing on Celestia.
 See the [ZKP program](./program-keccak-inclusion/src/main.rs) for details on what is proven.

 ## License